Giftbit/Lightrail-API-V2-Docs/docs/drop-in-gift-cards.md

 #### Shopper Tokens
 Shopper Tokens act like customer-specific API tokens to be used client-side in the drop-in components.
 They are based on a Contact's `id` stored in Lightrail.

 Shopper Tokens must be generated server side, for example using our [Node (Typescript/Javascript) Client Library](https://github.com/Giftbit/lightrail-client-javascript/tree/v2-client).
-(Coming soon: client libraries in Java, Ruby, PHP, and C#.)

 The current version of the Lightrail Javascript Client (^2.0.0) is under the alpha tag: `npm install lightrail-client@alpha`